vacp2p/nim-libp2p/examples/tutorial_1_connect.md

 ## Before you start
 The only prerequisite here is [Nim](https://nim-lang.org/), the programming language with a Python-like syntax and a performance similar to C. Detailed information can be found [here](https://nim-lang.org/docs/tut1.html).

-Install Nim via their official website: [https://nim-lang.org/install.html](https://nim-lang.org/install.html) Check Nim's installation via `nim --version` and its package manager Nimble via `nimble --version`.
+Install Nim via their [official website](https://nim-lang.org/install.html).
+Check Nim's installation via `nim --version` and its package manager Nimble via `nimble --version`.

 You can now install the latest version of `nim-libp2p`: